Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Dataset

-In \textit{\arxiv Access Logs}, the raw file records 2.3M arXiv preprint IDs together with their submission dates and hashed IDs of users who accessed the preprint during the time period.
+In \textit{\arxiv Access Logs}, the raw file records 2.3M arXiv preprint IDs together with their submission dates and 4.87B access events from 1.07B anonymized users during the time period.
 Coverage is weekly from \texttt{2006-07-03} to \texttt{2013-06-30}, and daily from \texttt{2013-07-01} onward.
-Across the 4.87B total downloads, 44\% originate from users averaging $>50$ daily accesses or $>5000$ total accesses; we regard these as bots and \emph{remove} them.
-We then aggregate the access times over users into a (potentially sparse) access time series for each paper.
+We aggregate the access times into a (potentially sparse) access time series for each paper.
 In \textit{Semantic Scholar Citations}, the dump contains 220M paper metadata records, from which we extracted 2.66B directed citation pairs $(\textit{citing},\textit{cited})$.
 For any pair in which the \emph{cited} paper has an arXiv ID, we approximate the citation time by the publication date of the \textit{citing} paper (true citation dates are unavailable) and append it to that paper’s citation sequence.
 This yields citation time series for 2M arXiv papers.

-\textbf{Merging and Anonymization.} Performing an left join between access and citation data produces 2.3M unique papers with recorded arXiv submission, of which 2M have \emph{both} citation and access records.
+\textbf{Merging and Anonymization.} Performing a left join between access and citation data produces 2.3M unique papers with recorded arXiv submission, of which 2M have \emph{both} citation and access records.
 For anonymity we drop paper IDs and submission dates in the released files.
 Feature descriptions appear in the Appendix.